 \section{Abstract}

 The $\cL_2$ discrepancy is one of several well-known quantitative measures for the equidistribution properties of point sets in the high-dimensional unit cube.
-The concept of weights were introduced by Sloan and Wo\'{z}niakowski to take into account of the relative importance of the discrepancy of lower dimensional projections.
-As known under the name of quasi-Monte Carlo methods, point sets with small weighted $\cL_2$ discrepancy are quite useful in numerical integration.
-In this study, we investigate the component-by-component construction of polynomial lattice rules over the finite field $\FF_2$ whose scrambled point sets have small mean square weighted $\cL_2$ discrepancy.
-We prove an upper bound on this discrepancy which converges at almost the best possible rate of $N^{-2+\delta}$ for all $\delta>0$, where $N$ denotes the number of points.
+The concept of weights was introduced by Sloan and Wo\'{z}niakowski to take into account the relative importance of the discrepancy of lower dimensional projections.
+As known under the name of quasi-Monte Carlo methods, point sets with small weighted $\cL_2$ discrepancy are useful in numerical integration.
+This study investigates the component-by-component construction of polynomial lattice rules over the finite field $\FF_2$ whose scrambled point sets have small mean square weighted $\cL_2$ discrepancy.
+An upper bound on this discrepancy is proved, which converges at almost the best possible rate of $N^{-2+\delta}$ for all $\delta>0$, where $N$ denotes the number of points.
 Numerical experiments confirm that the performance of our constructed polynomial lattice point sets is comparable or even superior to that of Sobol' sequences.